sanjib-sen/BuXLoader/README.md

 # BuXLoader

 ### Description:
 This is an automated software which will download Lecture Videos from BuX.
 BuX is an online platform for academic activites of BRAC University.
-Teachers upload their lecture contents and take examinations,assignments and quizzes here, just like edX.
+Teachers upload their lecture contents and take examinations,assignments and quizzes from here, just like edX.
 This software will look for video lectures in a particular course and download them automatically.

 ## Images
 ![Main](/Screenshots/show.png)